romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-When setting up a workflow template, which two files are essential for its creation?
+Q: When setting up a workflow template, which two files are essential for its creation?
 <details><summary>Show the answer</summary><p>

 - **A JSON properties file with a ".properties.json" extension (e.g., my-workflow.properties.json)**